ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 * [MList](https://github.com/ObeoNetwork/M2Doc/blob/master/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/MList.java) to insert a list of [MElement](https://github.com/ObeoNetwork/M2Doc/blob/master/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/MElement.java).

 Default implementations are also provided by M2Doc in [this package](https://github.com/ObeoNetwork/M2Doc/tree/master/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/impl).

+### Template

+You can import a template with public [template construct](index.html#template-construct-example) to reuse them.
+You just need to specify the qualified name of the template (.docx file) and once imported public template construct can be called the same way as local template construct.

+One important thing about styling.
+Styles are indexed using their ID.
+If a style is used in the imported template but not present in the calling template, it will be copied.
+If the style ID is already used in the calling template, then the calling template style is used.
+This allows the caller to override the styling when calling a template construct.

+One example where this is useful is when you need to provide some document to several entities.
+For instance several suppliers or customers that have different style guides, You can create a template construct in a template that you will later import in the template for supplier A and an other template for customer B. And by reusing the same style IDs apply the needed style for supplier A and customer B without changing the content nor styling of the imported template construct.

 ## Template migration